-We have tried to include waist width's on all our snowboards to make it easier to figure out if you need a WIDE board or a MID-WIDE board.
+We have tried to include waist width's on all our snowboard descriptions to make it easier to figure out if you need a WIDE board or a MID-WIDE board.
 Below is a chart which converts the waist size to shoe sizes.
 It is always best to double check the waist size of the board before automatically trusting company's definitions of WIDE.
-Unfortunately some companies will exagerate what is a wide, mid-wide or normal width snowboard.
+Unfortunately some companies will exaggerate what is a wide, mid-wide or normal width snowboard.

 Wide Board: 260mm+ waist width

 - Great for guys size 12 boot (US) and bigger

 - Great for mens 10-12 boot (US)

 - This is where the majority of board sizes sit.
 Guys with US boot size 8-10 should avoid wider boards.
 Also Women with size 10 boots can also ride these boards.